Plant DetailShow Menu

 Description

-Pollen and nectar of the flowers attract bees, yellow jackets, and other pollinating insects.
-Host plant for larvae of black-patched clepsis moth (Clepsis-melaleucana) and American angle shades moth (Euplexia benesimilis).
-Small mammals and ants enjoy the seeds and berries as a food source.
+The white three-petaled flower appears in spring and has a dark purplish ovary in the center.
+The bracts are green and occur in a whorl on the stem.
+Pollen and nectar of the flowers attract bees, yellow jackets and other pollinating insects.
+White wakerobin is the larval host plant for the black-patched clepsis moth (Clepsis melaleucanus) and American angle shades moth (Euplexia benesimilis).
+Small mammals and ants enjoy the seeds and fruits as a food source.

 Insects, Diseases, and Other Plant Problems: No serious problems.
 Slugs and snails are occasional pests and leaf spot, rust and smut are occasional disease problems.
 It does not transplant well.